uvaaland/cig_llnl_workshop/vis_mesh.md

 ### Visualize Model Mesh

 In order to visualize the model mesh, we need to modify the `Par_file` such that the mesh data are being saved.
-Therefore, open up the `Par_file` and set the following parameter to `true`:
+Therefore, open up `DATA/Par_file` and set the following parameter to `.true.`:

       ...